Scaling depth capacity via zero/one-layer model expansion: How to expand depth?

 \subsection{Depth expansion approaches}

-We introduce multiple approaches to expand the depth of a residual neural network. \begin{itemize} \item \textbf{[copying]}: New layers are copied from the small model \cite{chang2018multi,gong2019efficient,li2020shallow}. \item \textbf{[random]}: New layers are randomly initialized \cite{wang2017growing,chen2021bert2bert}. \item \textbf{[zero]}: New layers are initialized as zeros.
-This approach kills the gradient flow and makes the new layers untrainable, hence invalidating the progressive training. \item \textbf{[copying\_zero]}: New layers are copied from the small model, except some sub-layers are zero \cite{shen2022staged,wanglemon,tan2024dlo,wu2024llama,du2024stacking}. \end{itemize}
+We introduce multiple approaches to expand the depth of a residual neural network. \begin{itemize} \item \textbf{[copying]}: New layers are copied from the small model \citep{chang2018multi,gong2019efficient,li2020shallow}. \item \textbf{[random]}: New layers are randomly initialized \citep{wang2017growing,chen2021bert2bert}. \item \textbf{[zero]}: New layers are initialized as zeros.
+This approach kills the gradient flow and makes the new layers untrainable, hence invalidating the progressive training . \item \textbf{[copying\_zero]}: New layers are copied from the small model, except some sub-layers are zero \citep{shen2022staged,wanglemon,tan2024dlo,wu2024llama,du2024stacking}. \end{itemize}

-To test these approaches in a minimalist manner, we expand zero/one-layer versions of GPT2 and ResNet to multiple layers in \Cref{fig:resnetGPT_cosine_all}.
-The experiments of copying\_zero approach can be found in \Cref{app:expansion methods}.
+To test these approaches in a minimalist manner, we expand zero/one-layer models to multiple layers in \Cref{fig:resnetGPT_cosine_all}.
+The experiments of copying\_zero approach can be found in \Cref{app:expansion methods}, and more experiments on Mixture-of-Experts (MoE, \citep{fedus2022switch}) in \Cref{sec:recipe}.

 \begin{untitledbox}\textbf{Takeaway 1: } For zero/one-layer progressive training, \textit{random} and \textit{copying} are empirically the best initializations of new layers. \end{untitledbox}